How to Stop Surface Clutter

 Yes, it really is that simple.

+But wait, what if there is still an issue?
 What if piles of random items are still showing up in your home?

 I love bins and baskets.
 They are the main tools I use throughout my entire house.
-They are super simple to use, take up little space, are incredibly affordable, and they actually work like magic.
+They are super simple to use, take up little space, are incredibly affordable, and actually work like magic.

 A few ways to use baskets to help with surface clutter are: